kristjanvalur/py-asynkit/README.md

 A set of functions are provided to perform advanced scheduling of `Task` objects with `asyncio`.
-They work with the built-in event loop, and also with any eventloop implementing the `AbstractSchedulingLoop` abstract base class, such as the `SchedulingMixin` class which can be used to extend the built-in event loops.
+They work with the built-in event loop, and also with any eventloop implementing the `AbstractSimpleSchedulingLoop` abstract base class, such as the `SchedulingMixin` class which can be used to extend the built-in event loops.

 ## Scheduling functions